Gigaspaces/xap-docs/site/content/xap/12.2/dev-java/document-pojo-interoperability.markdown

 SpaceDocument addressDoc = personDoc.getProperty("address");
 ```

-This works the other way around as well - if a space document is created with a nested space document property, it will be converted to a POJO with a nested POJO property when read as a POJO.
+This works the other way around as well - if a Space document is created with a nested Space document property, it will be converted to a POJO with a nested POJO property when read as a POJO.

 If you prefer to disable this implicit conversion and preserve the nested POJO instance within document entries, use the `@SpaceProperty` annotation and set `documentSupport` to `COPY`: